roy-wink/CyOB/doc/_build/html/_sources/input-script.rst.txt

 Then, some settings have to be set.
 The following settings are important:

 name
 	This is the name of the molecule.
-It is used to export the desired files in a comprehensive way, as describes on the :ref:`outputs` page.
+It is used to export the desired files in a comprehensive way, as described on the :ref:`outputs` page.
 	The name has to	be a ``string``. isovalue
 	The isovalue determines how large the orbitals will be after the tessellation.
 The isovalue has to be a ``float or integer``.